robinrodricks/vue3-touch-events/README.md

 # vue3-touch-events [![](https://img.shields.io/npm/v/vue3-touch-events.svg)](https://www.npmjs.com/package/vue3-touch-events)

+> Note: This library is for **vue.js 3.x** only.
+For **vue.js 2.x** see the [older library](https://github.com/jerrybendy/vue-touch-events).

 Enable tap, swipe, touch, hold, mouse down, mouse up events for any HTML DOM Element in vue.js 3.x.

-> Note: This is for **vue.js 3.x** only.
+The easiest way to make your interactive vue.js content mobile-friendly.
+When you add `v-touch` events to your elements, it works on desktop and mobile as well using fully declarative syntax.
+Unlike other libraries, you do not need to add any special code to your components to make this work.
+You simply have to register the library globally and it takes event throughout your application.

+Released under the permissive MIT License.

 Features:

-- Common touch events, such as `tap`, `swipe`, `touchhold` ([more](#Bindings))
+- Declarative syntax for common touch events, such as `tap`, `swipe`, `touchhold` ([more](#Events))
-- All events support mouse and touch screen at same time
+- All events support desktop (mouse) and mobile devices (touch screen) with the same syntax
-- Optimized touch effects with `touchClass` option and `v-touch-class` directive
+- Automatically add styling on hover and tap using `v-touch-class` directive
-- Binding multiple touch events on one DOM element
+- Bind multiple touch events on one DOM element
-- Customizable events with native-likely events handler
+- Customizable events with native-like events handler
-- Allow splitting configurations for different DOM elements by `v-touch-options` directive
+- Global configuration that applies to all events in the application
+- Ability to override global configuration on any element using `v-touch-options` directive
+- Bindings for TypeScript included and also works in pure-JavaScript projects

 Credits: